onohiroaki/miniDST/README.md

 ```
 .x higgs_recoil_bkg.C();
 ```
-in your root session to get the resulting plot.
+in your ROOT session to get the resulting plot.
 In this case with quite a lot of background, since no cuts are applied (apart from two muons being present).
 The macro optionally takes the following arguments with the following default values:
 ```
 const char* DIRNAME = "./", double lumi_target=900., double epol_target=-0.8, double ppol_target=+0.3, TString outname = "recoil_plot"
 ```
-where DIRNAME is the directory which hosts the input miniDST files.
+where DIRNAME is the directory which hosts the input mini-DST files.

 # Now it is your turn
 Try to improve the signal-to-background ratio by applying a cut on the sum of the b-likeliness values of the two jets.